mehulmpt/ps-extender/README.md

 1. Click on clone--->download zip
 2. Type chrome://extensions/ in your URL
+3. Enable Developer Mode (top-right)
-3. Click on "Load unpacked"
+4. Click on "Load unpacked"
-4. Locate the folder you just extracted the zip file into.
+5. Locate the folder you just extracted the zip file into.
-5. Visit/Refresh your PSD page and click on the extension icon in your toolbar.
+6. Visit/Refresh your PSD page and click on the extension icon in your toolbar.
-6. You should now see an interface with the controls.
+7. You should now see an interface with the controls.

 ## 🚀 Contributing